LamaDiLuce/polaris-opencore/README.md

 In order to be able to contributre to this project, compile and upload the FW to your lightsaber, you need to:
 - undestand C++
 - be familiar with Arduino
-- download and install bunch of software
+- download and install a bunch of software

 The following guides contain a step by step instructions to be up and running: